Cassidy Turley

 Cassidy Turley was a privately owned commercial real estate services firm.
 Cassidy Turley was acquired by a private equity investment consortium backed by TPG Capital, PAG Asia Capital and Ontario Teachers’ Pension Plan.
 In January 2015, Cassidy Turley was acquired by DTZ, which was later acquired by Cushman & Wakefield.

+The combined DTZ business had more than 28,000 employees across 265 offices in 50 countries after the merger.

 Cassidy Turley was organized across service lines: capital markets, tenant representation, corporate services, project and development services, project leasing, property management and research and consulting.
 The firm operated industry practice groups in nonprofit, legal, food and beverage, hospitality and healthcare.

 Cassidy Turley Research tracked key economic indicators with correlation to the local and national commercial real estate market: